 Look for job vacancies at:

-There is a high demand for the most talented and best qualified candidates.
-Equally, there is strong competition for highly sought after posts.
+There's a high demand for talented candidates and strong competition for highly sought-after posts.
 The selection process is frequently made up of presentations, group exercises, psychometric tests and in-tray exercises.

-Increasingly, applicants are being asked to submit a demo (particularly for entry into the games industry).
+You may be asked to submit a demo, particularly for entry into the games industry.

 Many organisations advertise their vacancies on their own websites and welcome speculative applications.

-Some larger employers offer structured graduate programmes where you will gain experience in a number of team-related projects in different work areas.
+Some larger employers offer structured graduate programmes where you'll gain experience in a number of team-related projects in different work areas.

-Most companies offer ongoing training, either in-house or via external courses, although if you are self-employed or employed by a smaller employer, you may need to consider the cost and time implications of taking responsibility for your own training.
+Most companies offer ongoing training, either in-house or via external courses, but if you're self-employed, or employed by a smaller employer, you may need to consider the cost and time implications of taking responsibility for your own training.

-Increasingly, employers are looking for vendor certification as a way of demonstrating competence.
-Product vendors and software firms offer certification as a means of recognising that individuals have the relevant skills and knowledge to work with particular languages, applications and operating systems.
+When recruiting, employers often ask for vendor certification, as this provides confirmation that someone is competent in specific skills.
+Certification is awarded by product vendors and software firms in recognition that an individual has obtained the relevant skills and knowledge to work with particular languages, applications and operating systems.

-Many graduates initially find themselves undertaking programming work, which is one of the best starting points for a career in IT.
-As there is usually a need for staff to be multi-skilled, you're also likely to gain experience in systems analysis or systems design.
+As a graduate it's common to start with programming work, which is one of the best starting points for a career in IT, as it enables you to gain experience in systems analysis or systems design.

 In large organisations, you may be promoted to a senior applications developer and be given supervisory responsibilities.
 With more business experience, you may move into systems analysis, or be promoted to an applications manager position.

-It is likely that you will develop your career by specialising in either management or contracting.
+It's likely you'll develop your career by specialising in either management or contracting.
 You can also develop your expertise within a particular type of application, such as databases, or by having an in-depth knowledge of one language, like Java or C++.
 Although this can be quite a limiting career option, it will suit you if you want to become one of a small number of experts in a specific field.

-A third option is to become self-employed through contracting.
-Contractors typically act as system developers, discussing needs with users, analysing requirements and writing and implementing the resulting programs.
+Another option is to become self-employed through contracting.
+Working in this way, you would typically act as a system developer, discussing needs with users, analysing requirements and writing and implementing the resulting programs.